sammyrTX/growler-vaq/README.md

 # growler-vaq
-Accounting System Web App utilizing Python and Flask
+Accounting System Web App utilizing Python and Flask with MariaDB for the database.